 One area that can draw the ire of many divorce participants is the subject of spousal maintenance.
-After going through a difficult and emotionally taxing divorce, the last thing many people want to think about is either paying money to your ex-spouse or relying upon your ex-spouse to help pay the bills in your home.
+After going through a difficult and emotionally taxing Divorce, the last thing many people want to think about is either paying money to your ex-spouse or relying upon your ex-spouse to help pay the bills in your home.

-Be that as it may, Texas law does allow for spousal maintenance and it is something that you should be aware of before you file for divorce yourself.
+Be that as it may, Texas law does allow for spousal maintenance, and it is something that you should be aware of before you file for Divorce yourself.

 Background on the Willis family

 The parties to this case were married in 1995 and had three children together.
-Two of the three children were special needs children, and the mother had medical issues as well that required advanced care.
+Two of the three children were special needs children, and the mother had medical issues that required advanced care.
 The mother also receives supplemental income from the Social Security Administration.